NREL/marbles/paper/paper.md

 Its unique features consist in combining

-To the authors' knowledge, MARBLES is the only AMReX-based Lattice Boltzmann code that leverages all the modern programming models implemented in that library.
+To the authors' knowledge, MARBLES is the only AMReX-based Lattice Boltzmann code that leverages the modern programming models implemented in that library.
+Because of this, MARBLES is easily extensible to other capabilities and will automatically perform well on emerging architectures.

 MARBLES, through its use of vendor-agnostic programming models implemented in AMReX, achieves high performances from a small desktop station to the world's largest supercomputer.